 NOTE: Reading, mathematics, and science literacy are all assessed in each assessment cycle of the Program for International Assessment (PISA).
 The subject in all capital letters is the major subject area for that cycle.
 A collaborative problem solving (CPS) assessment will be administered in 2015.
 Financial literacy is an optional assessment for countries.
 As of PISA 2015, PISA will be administered entirely on computer.

-In 2012, students completed a 30-minute student questionnaire providing information about their background, attitudes towards mathematics, and learning strategies.
-In addition, the principal of each participating school completed a 30-minute school questionnaire providing information on the school’s demographics and learning environment.
+In 2015, students will complete a student questionnaire providing information about their background, attitudes towards science, and learning strategies and the principal of each participating school will complete a school questionnaire providing information on the school's demographics and learning environment.
 New to 2015, PISA will include a teacher questionnaire, to be completed by up to 10 science and 15 non-science teachers per school.
 There are separate teacher questionnaires that will be administered to science teachers and non-science teachers.
-The PISA questionnaires used in the United States are available at: http://nces.ed.gov/surveys/pisa/questionnaire.asp.
+The PISA questionnaires used in the United States in prior cycles are available at: http://nces.ed.gov/surveys/pisa/questionnaire.asp.

 |Assessment year||Number of participating students||Number of participating schools||School response rate (percent)||Overall student response rate (percent)|

 |Original schools||With substitute schools|

 To provide valid estimates of student achievement and characteristics, PISA selects a sample of students that represents the full population of 15-year-old students in each participating country or education system.
 This population is defined internationally as 15-year-olds (15 years and 3 months to 16 years and 2 months at the beginning of the testing period) attending both public and private schools in grades 7-12.
-Each country or education system submits a sampling frame to the consortium of organizations responsible for the implementation of PISA 2012 internationally.
-Westat, a survey research firm in Rockville, Maryland, contracted by the OECD, then validates each country or education system’s frame.
+Each country or education system will submit a sampling frame to the consortium of organizations responsible for the implementation of PISA 2015 internationally.
+Westat, a survey research firm in Rockville, Maryland, contracted by the OECD, then validates each country or education system's frame.